TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/32 - Jonah/Jonah 4/Jonah 4.3.md

 ---

-Therefore now, O Jehovah, take, I beseech thee, my life from me; for it is better for me to die than to live.
+Therefore now, Yahweh, take, I beg you, my life from me; for it is better for me to die than to live."